mrotaru/dgraph-notes/README.md

 ### Data Format

-Below is the data in the examples; I dumped it into `movies-data`.
-Looks weird.
-It's silly that there is no info at all about this format on the quick-start page, or any links. (❓: data syntax reference)
+Below is the RDF data in the example; I dumped it into `movies-data`:

 ```
 {